Skip to main content

 Mosquito larvae in a dipper sampled by a Vector Control Technician

-During May, vector control technicians continued inspections of seasonal natural mosquito sources, such as freshwater impounds and marshes that are still holding water, while also checking backyard sources.
-District staff collected 177 larval samples in May.
+During June, summer mosquito larval samples were collected from residential areas, such as backyard fountains and fishponds, water under buildings, storm drains, containers in yards, and tree holes.
+Some were also collected from pockets along creeks.
+District staff collected 129 larval samples in June.
 Technicians use a dipper to take a sample of water and visually inspect it for mosquito larvae.
 If larvae are present, the sample is taken back to the District laboratory for species identification.

 Google Charts Tutorial